 Using laboratory and field experiments we investigate the mechanisms behind group formation, the role of different forms of recognition in shaping grouping behaviour, the effects of the physical environment upon group structure, and the rules of interaction between the members of mobile groups.

 While access to social information and protection from predators are two of the major benefits of living in groups, competition for resources is one of the most significant costs.
-We study the effects of variation in competitive ability upon the social structure of groups of fish.
-We also investigate the behavioural strategies that group-living animals employ to offset the costs of competition when foraging, and the impact that these have upon the efficiency with which they search for food.
-Using sea anemones, we explore the dynamics of shadow competition among drift-feeding predators.
+We investigate the behavioural strategies that group-living animals employ to offset the costs of competition when foraging, and the impact that these have upon the efficiency with which they search for food.